GEORGIAN 1714 – 1837

 Regency, which falls under the Georgian period has become known as a style in its own right and covers the period when King George IV was Prince Regent.
 It developed from the Georgian style, refining its elegance.

 Regency can be recognised in the popular terraces initiated by John Nash who designed Regent Street in London.
-A typical example of regency architecture is Lansdowne Crescent in Royal Leamington Spa, below.
+A typical example of regency architecture is Lansdowne Crescent in Royal Leamington Spa, above.

 - White facades